USE CASES

 "Thanks to on-demand transport services (DRT and Paratransit), new ways of managing and guaranteeing access to a more inclusive and sustainable mobility can be put in place.
 Means that allow a gradual transition to low-carbon travel, reduce the impact of the private car, improve access to employment and service areas."

-Thibault Lécuyer-Weber (Peu dense)
+Thibault Lécuyer (Peu dense)

-Thibault Lécuyer-Weber
+Thibault Lécuyer

-CEO, Padam mobility
+CEO, Padam Mobility

 Often, traveling the kilometres that separate a train or bus station from people living in peri-urban or rural areas is an obstacle course.
 The lack of nearby park-and-ride facilities or bicycle parkings is not an incentive for commuters.
 Cars remain the preferred option.